noelex/GeographicLib.NET/README.md

  - frexp
  - sincos (available since .NET 7.0, but not used due to [this issue](https://github.com/dotnet/runtime/issues/48776))
  - hypot (available since .NET 7.0, but not used due to [this issue](https://github.com/dotnet/runtime/issues/75651))
- - log1p (available since .NET 7.0)
+ - log1p (a naive implementation is available since .NET 7.0, not used by GeographicLib.NET)
- - expm1 (available since .NET 7.0)
+ - expm1 (a naive implementation is available since .NET 7.0, not used by GeographicLib.NET)
+ - exp2 (a naive implementation is available since .NET 7.0, not used by GeographicLib.NET)
  - log2 (available since .NET 5.0)
  - fma (available since .NET 5.0)
  - scalbn (available since .NET 5.0)